Limit Theorems For Non-Hermitian Ensembles: Methods

-\text{}\\ Let $A$ denote a $N \times N$ complex Ginibre matrix whose symmetrised joint probability density function of its eigenvalues, $P_N(z_1, \cdots, z_N)$, is defined as in Section \ref{Introduction}.
-The probability that the minimum of the eigenvalue moduli, here denoted $r_{min}^{(N)}(A)$, is greater than the radius $r \in \mathbb{R}^{+}$ is expressed as follows
+\text{} Let $P\left( r_{min}^{(N)}(A) \geq r \right)$ denote the survival distribution function of the minimum modulus $r_{min}^{(N)}(A)$ and \\ $P\left( r_{max}^{(N)}(A) \leq r \right)$ the cumulative distribution function of the spectral radius $r_{max}^{(N)}(A)$, for a $N \times N$ complex matrix $A$.
+These distribution functions are derived analytically, in the present paper, with the use of Andreief's integration formula presented in \cite{Forrester2018}.
+A straightforward application is as follows.
+Let $A$ denote a $N \times N$ complex Ginibre matrix whose the symmetrised joint probability density function of its eigenvalues, denoted $P_N(z_1, \cdots, z_N)$, is defined as in Section \ref{Introduction} with Equation~(\ref{EigenvaluesJointProbabilityDensityFunction}).
+The probability that the minimum of the eigenvalue moduli, here denoted $r_{min}^{(N)}(A)$, is greater than the radius $a \in \mathbb{R}^{+}$, is

-This probability corresponds to the probability that no eigenvalue lies inside the disk of radius $r$.
-It is a function of the radius $r$ and is initially defined analytically in reference from P. J. Forrester \cite{Forrester1992} with the following formula,\\

-This result is presented in the reference from \cite{AkemannPhillipsShifrin2009} whose authors applied the Gram's formula \cite{Mehta2004} to get the probability, that no eigenvalue lies in the disk of radius $r$ centred at the origin, as a finite product of regularised upper incomplete Gamma functions.
-Equation (\ref{SurvivalPrRmin}) is derived with another approach in the present paper as follows.
-More precisely, the Andreief's integration formula \cite{Forrester2018} is used to express analytically the gap probabilities $P(r_{min}^{(N)}(A) \geq a)$, $\forall a \in \mathbb{R}^{+*}$.\\ \\ More precisely, from the definition of the eigenvalues joint probability density function defined in Section \ref{Introduction},
+where $dm(z_k) = e^{-\vert z_k\vert^2}d^2z_k$ and $\Gamma_{N} = N! \pi^{N}\prod_{k=0}^{N-1} k!$ is the normalisation constant.\\ \\ Then, performing a change of variables in polar coordinates gives, \\ This probability corresponds to the probability that no eigenvalue lies inside the disk of radius $a$ and is analytically formulated as \\ This result is initially stated without proof and without scaling applied to the minimum modulus in the reference \cite{GrobeHaakeSommers1988}, and for which asymptotic expansions are studied in \cite{Forrester1992}.
+It is also presented in the reference \cite{AkemannPhillipsShifrin2009} in which the Gram's formula \cite{Mehta2004} is applied to get this probability (the probability that no eigenvalue lies in the disk of radius $a$ centred at the origin of the complex plane) as a finite product of regularised upper incomplete Gamma functions.
+It is straightforward to derive the probability density function $p_{r_{min}^{(N)}(A)}$ of the minimum modulus $r_{min}^{(N)}(A)$ from Equation (\ref{SurvivalPrRmin}).
+More precisely, it is convenient to take the logarithm of the probability $P(r_{min}^{(N)}(A) \geq r)$ and find its first derivative with respect to $r$.
+Let the survival distribution function $P(r_{min}^{(N)}(A) \geq r)$ denote the function $H(r)$ of the radius $r$.
+The corresponding probability density function of the minimum modulus $r_{min}^{(N)}(A)$ is $p_{r_{min}^{(N)}(A)}(r) = -\frac{\text{d}H(r)}{\text{d} r}$.\\ \\ Furthermore,